 Responsible entities of registered schemes and COVID-19

-- Reminder on legal obligations to scheme members during market volatility.
+- Your legal obligations to investment scheme members still apply during market volatility caused by COVID-19.

 ASIC reminds responsible entities of registered managed investment schemes about their fundamental duties and legal obligations to members as they face the market volatility, disruption and other challenges associated with COVID-19.